wyattgill9/Awesome-Ghostty/README.md

 # Awesome Ghostty

 ## About Ghostty
 [Ghostty](https://ghostty.org/) is a fast, feature-rich, and cross-platform terminal emulator that uses platform-native UI and GPU acceleration.
+It is created and maintained by [https://github.com/mitchellh](Mitchell Hashimoto).

 Ghostty is a very feature-rich terminal.